The Magnificent Tigers of India: The Declining Inhabitant’s Dramatic Rise

 Tiger_Featured_Image

 A tiger is, undeniably, one of the most charismatic of all the animals out there.
-The black striped patterns across its body uniquely identifies each tiger with a tinge of contrasting orange of varying intensity adding to its magnificence.
+The black striped pattern across its body uniquely identifies each tiger with a tinge of contrasting orange of varying intensity adding to its magnificence.
 The tigers identify each other based on these stripes.

 Tiger_Collage